January 31 – February 3, 2021 nor'easter: New England

 While areas near downtown Boston reported only 1–3 in of snow before changing to rain, the northwestern suburbs of Boston reported much higher totals.
 Snowfall accumulations over 18 in were reported in many of these areas, with a confirmed total of 20.1 in in Lowell, Massachusetts, and a preliminary total of 21.8 in in Acton, Massachusetts.
 Worcester, Massachusetts recorded their second-highest snowfall total for February 1 on that day, with a total of 13.8 in of snowfall before midnight.
+Further north, a road in Acadia National Park was shut down due to snow.

 Snowfall totals

 Aftermath

 Roughly a week later, another winter storm followed, which caused impacts before and during the day of Super Bowl LV.